davideanfossi/SoftwareEngineering2/documentation/API.md

 ## GET hike track

 **`GET: /api/hikes/{id}/track`**
-- get start point, end point, reference points and track taken from the gpx file of the specific hike specified by the id
+- get track taken from the gpx file of the specific hike specified by the id
 - Authorization:  _hiker_
 - Request params:
     -  _id_: integer identifier of the hike